haq/player-ping/README.md

 # Plays a sound for the player if he is pinged.
 sound: true

-# Changes the color of the tagged player's name in chat so he can see that hs is pinged
+# Changes the color of the tagged player's name in chat so they can see that they have been pinged
 change_color: true
 ```